vinyar/dev-lxc-platform/README.md

 While this persistent volume allows the Vagrant VM to be treated as disposable I recommend that you don't bother destroying the VM regularly unless you want to wait for it to be provisioned each time.
 I keep the VM running a lot of the time so I can jump in and use it when I need to.
-If I really want to shut it down I just `vagrant halt` it.
+If I really want to shut it down I just `vagrant halt` it (from inside ./.kitchen/kitchen-vagrant/kitchen-dev-lxc-platform-default-ubuntu-1504 folder).

 ### Enable standard Vagrant commands